-CDC to label delta COVID-19 variant a 'variant of concern,' say vaccines 'effective'
+CDC to label delta COVID-19 strain a 'variant of concern,' say vaccines 'effective'

 Two doses of Pfizer, Moderna vaccines effective against delta variant, officials say

-EXCLUSIVE: The Centers for Disease Control and Prevention on Tuesday will announce that the delta variant of COVID-19 is a "variant of concern" in the U.S., but that two doses of the Pfizer and Moderna vaccines are effective against it, Fox News has learned.
+EXCLUSIVE: The Centers for Disease Control and Prevention on Tuesday will announce that the delta strain of COVID-19 is a "variant of concern" in the U.S., but that two doses of the Pfizer and Moderna vaccines are effective against it, Fox News has learned.

 Labeling delta a "variant of concern" is a change officials say is based on "mounting evidence" that the variant spreads more easily and causes more severe cases when compared to other variants.